aalmada/EnumerationDotNet/PITCHME.md

 +++

-There's usually an equivalent override that takes the filter as a parameter...
+There's usually an equivalent overload that takes the filter as a parameter...

 +++